 Lawsuits Against Web Operators Under the ADA

 In the last few years, hundreds of lawsuits have been filed against online retailers and other commercial enterprises over allegedly inaccessible websites.
-To address accessibility on the web, the Justice Department uses Web Content Accessibility Guidelines (WCAG) to determine compliance of digital content with the ADA.
+While the DOJ has not provided any sort of formal technical requirements that developers need to consider when creating accessible websites, they have pointed to the Web Content Accessibility Guidelines (WCAG) as a guide for web developers.

 Content must be available in multiple forms, all information viewable through text, with distinguishable page elements for visual impairments (e.g., color blindness)

 Site can be navigated in multiple ways

 Pages must be readable and predictable and navigation through the site must be consistent